 American Board Certifications

-- Clinical Genetics (M.D.), American Board of Medical Genetics
+- Clinical Genetics (M.D.), American Board of Medical Genetics and Genomics

 - Pediatrics, American Board of Pediatrics

 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.

 Understanding the genetic basis of congenital diaphragmatic hernia (CDH).

 I am serving as the lead clinical geneticist for one of the largest and longest-running studies on the genetics of CDH, a common birth defect with high morbidity and mortality.
 This work contributes significantly to our understanding of the genetics of CDH, identifying critical genes and pathways with sequence variations and copy number variations, and correlating with disease phenotype and severity.
 Our long-term goal is to harness our understanding of the genetic basis of CDH to improve diagnostic, prognostic, and therapeutic options for these patients.

 - Longoni M, Russell MK, High FA, Darvishi K, Maalouf FI, Kashani A, Tracy AA, Coletti CM, Loscertales M, Lage K, Ackerman KG, Woods SA, Ward-Melver C, Andrews D, Lee C, Pober BR and Donahoe PK.
 Prevalence and Penetrance of ZFPM2 mutations and deletions causing congenital diaphragmatic hernia.
 Genet.
 87(4):362-7, 2015.